twissamodi/GitActivity/git-notes.md

  # GROUP 5 (Git Activity)

-**ans 1:** VSC is the practice of tracking and managing changes to software code.
+**Ans 1:** VSC is the practice of tracking and managing changes to software code.

-**ans 2:** When we fork a repo , we create copy of original repo which remains on your GitHub account.
+**Ans 2:** When we fork a repo , we create copy of original repo which remains on your GitHub account.
 While when we clone a repo, the repo is copied on to your local machine.

-**ans 3:** Branches allow u to develop new features, fix bugs in a contained area.
+**Ans 3:** Branches allow u to develop new features, fix bugs in a contained area.
 When we create a branch git copies everything from current branch and places it in the branch u have requested.

-**ans 4:** Main advantage of fork is developers push to their own server side repo ,and only the project maintainer can push to the official repo.
+**Ans 4:** Main advantage of fork is developers push to their own server side repo ,and only the project maintainer can push to the official repo.

-**ans 5:** Staged changes are in Git and marked for commit.
+**Ans 5:** Staged changes are in Git and marked for commit.
 Unstaged changes are in Git but not marked for commit.

-**ans 6:** tracked files are the ones that were there in last commit whereas untracked are the ones that git doesn't know about or are newly created and were not there in previous snapshot.
+**Ans 6:** tracked files are the ones that were there in last commit whereas untracked are the ones that git doesn't know about or are newly created and were not there in previous snapshot.

-**ans 7:** git fetch is used to see changes in remote doesn't pull any changes git pull will copy the changes if any from remote to local.
+**Ans 7:** git fetch is used to see changes in remote doesn't pull any changes git pull will copy the changes if any from remote to local.

-**ans 8:** for raising pull requests we need to go to github then select compare and pull or go to pull request further select new pull request option and select the base repository with which this repository will be compared and then generate the pull request.
+**Ans 8:** for raising pull requests we need to go to github then select compare and pull or go to pull request further select new pull request option and select the base repository with which this repository will be compared and then generate the pull request.

-**ans 9:** for branches we write: feat or fix or chore followed by / then whatever feature or fix or chore we are working on for example fix/readme-documentation for commit we write: feat or fix or chore followed by : then add or modify whichever action we are performing then a suitable message for example chore: add readme.txt
+**Ans 9:** for branches we write: feat or fix or chore followed by / then whatever feature or fix or chore we are working on for example fix/readme-documentation for commit we write: feat or fix or chore followed by : then add or modify whichever action we are performing then a suitable message for example chore: add readme.txt

-**ans 10:** for creating a new branch: git branch branchname for switching to a different branch: git checkout branchname
+**Ans 10:** for creating a new branch: git branch branchname for switching to a different branch: git checkout branchname

-**ans 11:**  Yes we can add a new remote to our repository.
+**Ans 11:**  Yes we can add a new remote to our repository.
 We can use the "git remote add" command on our terminal.</br></br>
-**ans 12:**  We may use git status and git log to view status of changes and the commit history  .</br></br>
+**Ans 12:**  We may use git status and git log to view status of changes and the commit history  .</br></br>
-**ans 13:** Some of the basic linux command I know and their </br>
+**Ans 13:** Some of the basic linux command I know and their </br>
 functions are listed below:</br>
      <p>   1.cd </br>
         change directory with a specific path</br>